NEO precursor studies

 Thanks to the quality of ESA studies, Europe has gained a very good understanding of the mission options for NEO risk assessment.

-The development of precursor experiments and missions would also provide an excellent opportunity for international cooperation, from which all partners would benefit in terms of mission return, technology development and public relations.
+The development of precursor experiments and missions provides an excellent opportunity for international cooperation, from which all partners benefit in terms of mission return, technology development and public relations.

 GSP precursor studies